nla/outbackcdx/README.md

       # so we blank replay_url to force pywb to read the warc file itself
       replay_url: ""
 ```

+### Heritrix

+The ukwa-heritrix project includes [some classes](https://github.com/ukwa/ukwa-heritrix/blob/21d31329065f2a6a68186309757a5644af00daec/src/main/java/uk/bl/wap/modules/uriuniqfilters/OutbackCDXRecentlySeenUriUniqFilter.java)
+that allow OutbackCDX to be used as a source of deduplication data for Heritrix crawls.

 Access Control
 --------------